 2. Use New Words

 Adding new words to your dictionary is not enough.
-You must strive to slip these new words into your daily conversations with friends, family, and colleagues.
+It would be best if you strived to slip these new words into your daily conversations with friends, family, and colleagues.
+Practice using the new words in your dinner conversations or when you talk to your parents.
+Even slip them into text messages when appropriate.
+Think of topics where these words will fit in.

 3. Make Reading a Regular Habit